neutrinoceros/digital-cv/README.md

-Within this organization, I collaborate with many different actors (co-maintainers, users, developers of dependencies and dependees, ...). `yt` integrates and inter-operates with many other popular libraries in Python's scientific landspace (most proeminently `numpy` and `matplotlib`, but also `h5py`, `astropy`, ...).
+Within this organization, I collaborate with many different actors (co-maintainers, users, developers of dependencies and dependencies, ...). `yt` integrates and inter-operates with many other popular libraries in Python's scientific landspace (most proeminently `numpy` and `matplotlib`, but also `h5py`, `astropy`, ...).
 Maintaining this complex compatibility network gave me the opportunity to collaborate (report, discuss, and fix problems) with most of these actors.

-In additon to contributing features and bug fixes, I volonteer my time to improve and maintain the health of the project via
+In addition to contributing features and bug fixes, I volunteer my time to improve and maintain the health of the project via
 - build and testing infrastructures
 - packaging and distribution automation